 Ingredients (Mediterranean diet)

 As with the Spanish diet in general, tapas are made from traditionally mediterranean ingredients, especially olive oil, garlic, fish and seafood, and free range pork.
 Paella is rare in Sevilla (though here many bars do a lunchtime “arroz del día” or “rice of the day”), and potato omelette (tortilla) are also common.
 There is a huge variety of fish and seafood on offer, from salt cod (bacalao) and tuna to calamares (squid) and prawns.
 Although beef and lamb are also popular, the most common meat is pork, much of which comes from free range “pata negra” pigs, used for jamón Ibérico.
 Every part of the animal is used, including cheeks, trotters, tripes and blood.
 There is also a wide selection of cheeses, such as Manchego, and it is usually made from sheep and goat’s milk, or a blend of the two.
 Salads are usually simple dishes of lettuce, tomato and onion and are not often found in small tapa sizes.

 an excellent Guide to Jamón Ibérico by Simon Majumdar

 While there are often a few vegetarian options on most tapas menus, you should be aware that many bars may fail to mention that their grilled mushrooms come with bits of jamón serrano or the stuffed courgette is actually filled with ground meat.
-The typical potato salad (ensaladilla) is served with prawns, and even a mixed salad with often come with tinned tuna on top.
+The typical potato salad (ensaladilla) is served with prawns, and even a mixed salad will often come with tinned tuna on top.
 Probably the best option is to tell the waiter or barman straight away: “Soy vegetariano/a.
 Que tapas no tienen carne ni pescado?”
 (I’m vegetarian, which tapas don’t have any meat or seafood?).

 Some typical tapas